How to Migrate Your Website to a New Host (2026 Step-by-Step)

 Migrating during peak traffic hours.
 Schedule your DNS change during your lowest traffic period.
 For most Ghana and West Africa-focused businesses, late evening or early morning local time works well.

 Not testing on the new server first.
 Always use the hosts file method or a temporary URL to verify your site works before changing DNS.
-Do not make the switch and hope for the outcome you want.
+Do not make the switch and assume the outcome you want.

 Ignoring file permissions.
 After uploading files to the new server, verify that directory permissions (typically 755) and file permissions (typically 644) are set correctly.
 Incorrect permissions cause blank pages or access errors.